Ag Progress Days

 Ag Progress Days at Penn State, held annually during three days in August, is Pennsylvania's largest outdoor agricultural exposition.

 August 12, 2016

-Ag Progress Days on RFD-TV
+Ag Progress Days exhibits focus on important issues for Pennsylvania

 August 5, 2016

 Amidst the wide variety of events, activities and exhibits at Penn State's Ag Progress Days, Aug.
 16-18, the College of Agricultural Sciences Exhibits Building will provide a focal point for those interested in knowing about a few key issues affecting Pennsylvania and how the college is addressing them.
 The building, which also contains a theatre area for presentations, will showcase topics of importance for Pennsylvania's agriculture, citizens and environment.